Make your market stall stand out and attract more customers by following these 9 simple tips

-Certain products are also more eye-catching than others, such as fruit and veg and cake stalls, where the colour and visual appeal really help to stand out and draw people in.
-So make the most of this if you sell these type of products.
+Certain products are also more eye-catching than others, such as fruit and veg and cake stalls, where the color and visual appeal really help to stand out and draw people in.
+So make the most of this if you sell these types of products.

 5. Clear pricing

 It’s one thing attracting people to your stall, but your main goal is to make a sale and hence a profit.
 Therefore, you want to make sure your pricing is competitive and in line with what products you are selling.

 You also need to make sure your pricing is clear so that people know what they will potentially pay.
 And it’s a good idea to make the offering more appealing by introducing things like 20% discounts & three-for-two deals on certain products.

 - 19 Food Truck Marketing Ideas To Attract More Customers